 Heading back to Green Pond Road, Ross points out a stand of deciduous conifers near the side of the road and has identified them as American Larch.
 American Larch needles turn orange in the fall and fall off in winter.

-Phragmites Marsh at Base of Green Pond Mountain
+Phragmites Swamp at Base of Green Pond Mountain

 Heading back on Green Pond Road, we’re now walking over a Pequannock River Tributary near Deerhaven Lane.
 The Pequannock River Tributary draining the marsh in the foreground was straightened to drain the marsh.
 Phragmites, a common plant which thrives in disturbed wetlands, is abundant.